LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/README.md

 - Google App Scripts has a daily quote of 5k events created per day.
 See [Quotas for Google Services]
 - Be sure to turn off "notifications".

+## What does this actually do?

+Since you're granting this script/app full control over two calendars, I thought important to include a bit about what it actually does.

+The entire script operates in three parts: 1) Get all events for all calendars for all days in the range you specify, 2) Separate the events into either Primary (Created outside of the script) or Merged (created inside the script), 3) Generate API calls to create/delete merged events.
+There is one optional step as well - Debug.
+Let's take a look at each step:

+### Get all events
+This script only runs from one account, but pulls events from all of the accounts you list at the top.
+It does this via API calls using the credentials of the account running the script.
+That's why you need to share the calendars.

+### Separate events into Primary and Merged
+The script calls for all of the events, then checks the `summary` - if the summary starts with the pre-defined prefix (`🔄 ` by default), it flags it as a "Merged" event it created in a previous run, otherwise it's flagged as a Primary event.

+**This script never modifies Primary events** - if the event doesn't start with the prefix, no changes will be made to it.

+### Generate API calls
+Once all events are categorized, the script loops through each calendar's Primary events and checks every other calendar for a matching Merged event.
+If it doesn't find one, it generates an API call to create one.
+> Note: This also means that you can't manually delete "Merged" events; the script will just
+> re-create it when it sees that it is missing if the matching Primary event still exists.

+Then it loops through every calendar's Merged events and checks every other calendar for a matching Primary event.
+If no other calendar has a matching primary event, it generates an API call to delete the "orphaned" merged event.

+### Debug mode
+Once all the API calls are generated, it does one last check.
+If `DEBUG_ONLY` is still set to `true`, then instead of actually executing the API calls, it lists them in the `Execution Log` and exits.
+This is a safety measure; once you see only expected calls listed, change `DEBUG_ONLY` to `false` to start generating/managing Merged events.

 ## Icon Attributions

 [event favorite], [event unknown], [event user], and [event warning] by arjuazka from the Noun Project